appstatus/appstatus/README.md

 * Configure with /status-check.properties
 * AOP is not available in this configuration.

-## Website
+## Website and Wiki

-See http://appstatus.sourceforge.net for additional details.
+* See website http://appstatus.sourceforge.net for additional details.
+* Wiki has some configuration examples https://github.com/appstatus/appstatus/wiki